mczaplinski/Tartarus-Tools/README.md

 start_notebook.bat
 ```
 You can also just edit and run the scripts you need.
 Be sure to do this while the virtual environment is active.

-# License notice:
-All rights reserved. (c) Two Steps From Tartarus 2019